You cannot get double benefits by combining Social Security retirement and disability benefits.

 If the disability entitlement started before you took early retirement: If the disability entitlement is found to have started before you began receiving early retirement benefits, then the end result for your benefit amount will be the same as if you had never taken early retirement benefits.
 You will get the difference to make up your full benefit, retroactively and going forward.
 At full retirement age, you will continue to receive your full benefit.

 If the disability entitlement started after you took early retirement: If the disability entitlement is found to have started after you began receiving early retirement benefits, then during the period between when the disability entitlement began and full retirement age, you will receive your full disability benefit amount.
 Upon reaching full retirement age, the retirement benefit amount will still be reduced based on the number of months you received early retirement benefits.

 If your disability began after you reached full retirement age, then becoming disabled does not make you eligible for any additional benefits from Social Security.

 Since Supplemental Security Income (SSI) benefits are based on financial need, one of the requirements of the program is that you apply for other benefits that you may be eligible for.
 That includes early Social Security retirement benefits.
 So, if you are on SSI disability benefits, Social Security may require you to apply for your early retirement benefits at age 62.
 However, your SSI benefits will be lowered accordingly, since SSI will only bring you up to the full SSI monthly amount ($735 per month in 2017).

 Please Note: We are not able to accept calls with general questions from outside the Tampa Bay area.
-We have opened up comments on this article so that you may ask additional questions if you wish, and we will try to answer them as we are able.
-Scroll down to the bottom of the page to Leave a Comment or Question.
-Any answers are for informational purposes only; they do not constitute legal advice and do not establish an attorney-client relationship.
+Any answers below are for informational purposes only; they do not constitute legal advice and do not establish an attorney-client relationship.
+Some questions from readers have also been answered, but we have closed comments for now as our time to answer questions is limited.